Affiliate links on Android Authority may earn us a commission. Learn more.

 - Messages: You’ll find widgets for most messaging apps like WhatsApp that will show your most recent notes and conversations.

-- News: Catch up on the day’s news with widgets available from most major news organizations and aggregators like Google News and Flipboard.
+- News: Catch up on the day’s news with widgets available from most major news organizations’ apps like Google News and Flipboard.

 - Calendar: Keep track of your work day with calendar widgets, reminders for upcoming meetings, and at-a-glance access to your daily and monthly schedule.